 | Labor (amortized per head) | Family labor | ₱300 - ₱600 | Commercial: hired caretaker share |

 Backyard operations save on labor (family-run) and housing (simpler structures), but typically have worse FCR and higher mortality, which can offset those savings.
 Commercial setups spend more upfront but achieve better feed efficiency and uniformity.
-Honestly, most backyard farmers in the Visayas end up somewhere in the middle of these ranges.
+Honestly, most backyard farmers in the Visayas land somewhere in the middle of these ranges, around ₱13,000-₱14,000 per head.
+Note that the per-head numbers above are cash operating costs only.
+The one-time CAPEX (pen, septic, deep well, biosecurity, generator, permits) is a separate budget that most first-timers underestimate by ₱150,000 to ₱500,000.
+See hidden pig farm startup costs for the 12 categories most plans miss.

 Feed Cost Detail by Growth Phase